-Up to \$200 (excluding GST) of supported administration expenses can be claimed without evidence of expenditure.
+Up to \$200 (GST inclusive) of supported administration expenses can be claimed without evidence of expenditure.

-Up to \$1,500 (excluding GST) of supported essential equipment required to deliver an NSO partner sport program can be claimed.
+Up to \$1,650 (GST inclusive) of supported essential equipment required to deliver an NSO partner sport program can be claimed.

 On submission of your acquittal, you will receive an email confirming your acquittal has been submitted successfully and a summary of your submission.